Sunita Narain: Career

-Narain began working with the Centre for Science and Environment, one of India's first environmental Non-governmental organizations whilst still a student at the University of Delhi, working with the founder Anil Agarwal.
-Narain became the Deputy Director of the CSE in 1993, and was appointed as the Director in 2000.
+Narain began working with the Centre for Science and Environment (CSE), one of India's first environmental non-governmental organisations whilst still a student in Delhi, working with the founder Anil Agarwal.
+Narain became deputy director of the NGO in 1993, and was appointed director in 2000.

-Narain, following the scientific consensus on climate change, attributes blame for the climate crisis to the fossil-fuel based economies of Western countries, and advocates that India should seek an alternative route to economic growth.
-Under her leadership, Centre for Science and Environment exposed the high level of pesticides present in American brands of soft drinks such as Coke and Pepsi.
+Narain, following the scientific consensus on climate change, attributes blame for the climate crisis to the fossil fuel-based economies of Western countries, and advocates that India should seek an alternative route to economic growth.
+Under her leadership, CSE exposed the high level of pesticides present in American brands of soft drinks such as Coca-Cola and Pepsi.

-In 2012, she wrote the 7th State of India's Environment Reports, Excreta Matters, an analysis of urban India's water supply and pollution.
+In 2012, she wrote the seventh State of India's Environment Report, Excreta Matters.
+The report examines water and waste management challenges in 71 Indian cities, highlighting inefficient supply systems, untreated sewage, and the need for sustainable, equitable urban water solutions.

+Narain unveiling the Harithkram Eco-Club logo (2014).

-In 2016 Narain was named on Time Magazines list of 100 Most Influential People.
-Novelist Amitav Ghosh wrote for Time that "A paper that she co-authored in 1991 remains to this day the foundational charter of the global climate-justice movement ...
-Narain has also consistently opposed the kind of elite conservationism that blames environmental problems on the poor."
+In 2016, Narain was named in the Time 100 list of most influential people.
+Novelist Amitav Ghosh wrote in Time that "a paper that [Narain] co-authored in 1991 remains to this day the foundational charter of the global climate justice movement.
+[She] has also consistently opposed the kind of elite conservationism that blames environmental problems on the poor."

-Narain appeared alongside Leonardo DiCaprio in the documentary Before The Flood (2016) and talked about the impact of climate change on the Monsoon in India and how it affects farmers.
+Narain appeared alongside Leonardo DiCaprio in the documentary Before The Flood (2016) in which she explored the impact of climate change on the Indian monsoon and how it affects farmers.

-In 2008 Narain delivered the K R Narayanan Oration on "Why Environmentalism Needs Equity: Learning from the environmentalism of the poor to build our common future".
+In 2005, she chaired the Tiger Task Force at the direction of Manmohan Singh to evolve an action plan for conservation in Indian after the loss of tigers from a protected reserve.
+She was also a member of the National Ganga River Basin Authority set up by the Indian Government to develop effective measures to conserve and clean up the Ganga.